Hecate2/neo-ruler/README.md

 no support for returning multiple values

-Automated tests: difficult be implemented in Python
+Automated tests: difficult to be implemented in Python

 - Cannot use wallet with Python SDK
 - Cannot relay transaction to blockchain with RPC'